 Classes & Syllabi

-Below you can find a list of the classes I've taught, with syllabi linked:
+This spring (2021), I will be teaching Industrial Organization and Intermediate Macroeconomics at Catholic University.
+Below you can find a list of the classes I've taught in the past, with syllabi linked:

 Education is simply the soul of a society as it passes from one generation to another.

-I don’t think an education is primarily the dissemination of knowledge (valuable as that is).
-Rather, I see my role as preparing students to enter into a perpetual conversation of reflective people that reaches through time and space.
-It is important that students feel welcomed and well-equipped to join this conversation, because each of them has something irreplaceable to contribute.
+I do not consider education to be primarily the dissemination of knowledge (valuable as that is).
+Rather, my role is to prepare students to join in the great conversation about economics that extends through many centuries and across many countries.
+It is important that my students are well-equipped and welcomed into this discussion, since each of them has something irreplaceable to contribute.

-An education in economics trains students to participate in this conversation from the economic point of view.
-This means focusing on exchange and the institutions within which exchange takes place.
-The economic way of thinking specializes in understanding opportunity cost, comparative advantage, the effects of choices, and how the universal laws of supply and demand play out in each situation.
+An economic education trains students in a particular way of thinking.
+It begins with a focus on exchange and the institutions within which exchange takes place.
+The core of economic theory specializes in understanding opportunity cost, comparative advantage, prices, the unseen consequences of choices, and human ingenuity.
+Moreover, it is not only wonderful to understand how the laws of supply and demand, but how they play out in everyday human life can be a matter of life and death.

 My classroom is a place where students encounter the importance of economic inquiry.
-While economics certainly does not treat all the meaningful questions of the human experience, it has much to offer by way of a disciplined approach to complex social questions.
-Practically speaking, I keep lectures engaging by passing on classic economic stories (e.g., “there’s no such thing as free lunch!”) and drawing on the research of my colleagues, myself, and top economists whenever I have the chance.
-Homework readings are carefully chosen and cohesive to the point where I consistently have students who read ahead on the syllabus because they so enjoy the selections.
-My courses are undoubtedly a small piece in the entire college experience of my students, but the relationships I hope they form—with past and present thinkers and with their peers—will go with them into the future.
+While economics certainly does not treat all meaningful questions of the human experience, it has much to offer by way of a disciplined approach to complex social questions.
+Practically speaking, I keep lectures engaging by applying our themes to everyday life and drawing from the research of myself, my colleagues, and top economists whenever I have the chance.
+Homework readings are carefully chosen and cohesive to the point where I consistently have students who read ahead because they enjoy the selections.
+My courses are undoubtedly a small piece in the entire college experience of my students, but their relationships—with past and present thinkers and with their peers—can enrich them well into the future.